sairarizvi6/30-Days-Challenge-AIDD-Task-6/sairarizvi.md

+👉**Syeda Saira Rizvi (Professional Profile)**

+This repository contains the professional introduction and summarized profile of Syeda Saira Bano Rizvi,Created and generated through Gemini CLI.
+The purpose of this repository is to maintain a clean,accessible,and well-formatted Markdown version of her career background,skills, achievements and experience.

+📄 **About This Repository**

+This repository includes the file **Sairarizvi.md**,which presents:

+A concise professional introduction

+Key academic qualifications

+Career achievements

+Work experience overview

+Skills,strengths and certifications

+It serves as a digital profile that can be referenced for professional,academic or portfolio use.

+👩‍🏫 **Who Is Syeda Saira Bano Rizvi**?

-**Syeda Saira Bano Rizvi** is a dedicated and forward-looking professional known for her positive attitude, adaptability and commitment to
+Syeda Saira Bano Rizvi is a dedicated and forward-looking professional known for her positive attitude,adaptability and commitment to excellence.

-excellence.She holds a Master of Arts degree with First Stand (1st Position) from Reputed University,along with strong academic foundations in

-Education,L.Science and Psychology.Throughout her educational and professional journey,she has consistently demonstrated determination,self-
+She has a strong academic background with a Masters Degree (1st Stand 1st) from reputed University and diverse experience working at Pakistan

-motivation and a result-oriented mindset With extensive experience at Pakistan International Airlines Contact Centre.
+International Airlines Contact Centre.🛶

-**Saira** has excelled as a Customer Service and Outbound Trainer.Her expertise includes SABRE and HITTIT systems,flight scheduling,SQL reporting,

-team supervision and cross-department coordination.She is highly skilled in communication problem-solving and maintaining organizational procedures

-and policies.Her achievements are reflected in multiple excellence awards Like as **WOW awards** and recognition as **Employee of the Year**.

-Syeda Saira also possesses diverse professional qualifications,including Generative AI,Web 3.0,Metaverse,Performance Management and IT skills from

-reputable institutions,Known for her leadership,creativity,reliability and strong technical abilities.She aims to continue growing in challenging

-roles that offer merit-based career development and opportunities to expand her capabilities.
+Her expertise includes customer service,flight scheduling,SQL reporting,SABRE system handling,team supervision and quality-assured work delivery.

+She has been honored with multiple excellence awards and quarterly recognitions throughout her career.

+🧠**Technologies & Tools**

+Although the repository focuses on profile documentation.It was generated using:

+Google Gemini CLI

+Markdown (MD) formatting

+AI-assisted content generation

+📁**File Included**

+***Sairarizvi.md*** (Full professional profile in Markdown format)